This Boston native is as Good as gold for tech, life sciences and private equity work.

 Main areas of work

-Technology: We help technology companies secure funding, protect their intellectual property, and navigate a challenging regulatory environment.
-We also help our technology clients differentiate their products in the marketplace and scale their businesses accordingly.
+Technology: Our Technology team is strategically positioned at the intersection of new technology, investors, and emerging markets to help companies secure funding, protect their intellectual property, and navigate a challenging regulatory environment.
+We work with our technology clients from the earliest stages of development and commercialization through maturity to differentiate their products in the marketplace and scale their businesses accordingly.

-Life Sciences: Our life sciences team serves both innovator and investor clients who work collaboratively to improve patients’ lives.
-We advise companies from pure start-ups to commercial stage biopharmaceuticals, as well as the investors, banks and other entities who support those companies.
+Life Sciences: Our Life Sciences team serves innovators and investors who work collaboratively across the life sciences ecosystem to improve the lives of patients across the globe.
+We advise companies from pure start-ups to commercial-stage biopharmaceuticals, as well as the investors, banks and other entities who support those companies.

-Private Equity: Our team focuses on middle-market private equity.
-We advise founders, buyers, sellers, investors, boards and special committees in matters across the corporate lifecycle.
-Our private equity work includes buyouts, growth equity deals, and growth company representations in the technology, healthcare, financial and business services, consumer and manufacturing sectors.
+Private Equity: Our Private Equity team focuses on the middle-market private equity sector.
+We advise founders, buyers, sellers, investors, boards and special committees on five main areas: buyouts, growth equity, private investment funds, debt finance, and portfolio company representations in the technology, healthcare, financial and business services, consumer and manufacturing sectors.

-Real Estate: With a distinct emphasis on the capital markets, our real estate lawyers focus on transactions involving equity and debt financings, joint ventures, portfolio and REIT mergers and acquisitions, cross-border transactions, hospitality and leisure, and large-scale development work.
+Real Estate: Our Real Estate team takes a practical approach based on deep market insights to help private and public clients make the most of every investment decision.
+We specialize in structuring, raising, and deploying capital across transactions including equity and debt financings, joint ventures, portfolio and REIT mergers and acquisitions, cross-border transactions, hospitality and leisure, and large-scale development work.

-Financial Industry: Our financial industry practice provides clients a full-service platform across transactional, compliance, regulatory, enforcement and litigation matters.
-Our lawyers offer extensive experience in the investment management, banking, insurance, fintech, consumer finance, commodities, broker-dealer and investment bank sectors.
+Financial Industry: Our Financial Services team provides clients with a full-service platform across transactional, compliance, regulatory and advisory, enforcement, and litigation matters.
+We understand the market forces shaping the industry and offer extensive experience in the investment management, banking, insurance, fintech, consumer finance, commodities, broker-dealer and investment bank sectors.

-Litigation: Our litigators are savvy negotiators and zealous advocates who serve the needs of clients in high-stakes matters across jurisdictions.
-Our team possesses significant experience in cutting-edge industries, and our IP litigation practice has a long track record of success handling matters for emerging companies and well-established brands.
+Complex Litigation & Dispute Resolution: Our Complex Litigation & Dispute Resolution team is committed to meeting our clients’ most pressing needs, whether they require quick and discrete resolutions, courtroom victories, or other outcomes.
+Our litigators are savvy negotiators and zealous advocates who serve clients across jurisdictions and practice areas, including our IP litigation practice which has a long track record of success handling matters for emerging companies and well-established brands.

 Firm profile